Administrative Law (3 hrs.)

 Agency Law (2 hrs.)

 This course is a basic survey of agency law doctrine and policy.
-Agency law addresses the general circumstances by which one natural or legal person (the agent) may take action on behalf of, and with significant legal consequences for, another (the principle), and the regulation of the relationship between the principle and the agent.
-Specific topics to be covered include the definition of agency, and the creation of the agency relationship; capacity of persons and the nondelegable acts; ambiguous agencies; vicarious knowledge and notice (the imputed knowledge rule); vicarious tort liability (the doctrine of respondeat superior); vicarious contractual liability (actual and apparent authority); undisclosed and partially disclosed principals; ratification; rights and liabilities between the principal and the agent; rights and liabilities between the agent and third parties; and termination of the agency relationship.
+Agency law addresses the general circumstances by which one natural or legal person (the agent) may take action on behalf of, and with significant legal consequences for, another (the principal), and the regulation of the relationship between the principal and the agent.
+Specific topics to be covered include the definition of agency and the creation of the agency relationship; capacity of persons; nondelegable acts; ambiguous agencies; vicarious knowledge and notice (the imputed knowledge rule); vicarious tort liability (the doctrine of respondeat superior); vicarious contractual liability (actual and apparent authority); undisclosed and partially disclosed principals; ratification; rights and liabilities between the principal and the agent; rights and liabilities between the agent and third parties; and termination of the agency relationship.
 Agency law is tested on the Maryland, Virginia, District of Columbia and many other state bar examinations.
-Prof. Scordato, Mr. Weinstein.
+Prof. Scordato.
+[Catalog 302]

 Agency and Partnership (2 hrs.)

 The first part of this course examines agency law.
-Agency law addresses the general circumstances by which one natural or legal person (the agent) may take action on behalf of, and with significant legal consequences for, another (the principle), and the regulation of the relationship between the principle and the agent.
-The major areas to be covered include the nature and creation of agency relationships, the rights and duties of the principal and agent, the principals's potential contractual and vicarious liability for its agent's dealings with third parties and the termination of the agency relationship.
+Agency law addresses the general circumstances by which one natural or legal person (the agent) may take action on behalf of, and with significant legal consequences for, another (the principal), and the regulation of the relationship between the principal and the agent.
+The major areas to be covered include the nature and creation of agency relationships, the rights and duties of the principal and agent, a principal's potential contractual and vicarious liability for agent dealings with third parties, and the termination of the agency relationship.
 The second part of the course focuses primarily on general partnerships, and then limited partnerships.
 The purpose, formation, operation and termination of partnerships will be examined.
 Agency and partnership law is tested on the Maryland, Virginia, District of Columbia and many other state bar examinations.
-Prof. Scordato.
+Mr. Carlin, Prof. Scordato.
+[Catalog 519]

 American Indian Law (1 hr.)